pdefusco/CDE_1.19_NewFeatures/README.md

 ![alt text](img/job_submit_confirm3.png)

 >**⚠ Warning**
 >If you are unable to run the spark-submit you may have to remove the tls setting from config.yaml.
-In other words, completely erase line 4.
+In other words, completely erase line 4 from your config file under the .cde folder.

 ## Conclusions & Next Steps